AdamSobieski/Argumentation/Documents/MIME.md

 ## Serialization and Deserialization

-Traditional approaches to [serializing](https://en.wikipedia.org/wiki/Serialization) objects have tended to involve transforming object graphs into and from single formats, e.g., binary data, JSON, YAML, XML, or RDF.
+Traditional approaches to [serialization](https://en.wikipedia.org/wiki/Serialization) have tended to involve transforming object graphs into single formats, e.g., binary data, JSON, YAML, XML, or RDF.

-Objects could, additionally, be serialized into and be deserialized from MIME messages.
-During serialization, algorithms could add parts to MIME messages, each part expressed using a format.
-During deserialization, interrelated message parts would be processed back into objects.
+Object graphs could, additionally, be serialized into and deserialized from MIME messages.
+During serialization, algorithms could add message parts to MIME messages.
+During deserialization, interrelated message parts, perhaps utilizing multiple formats, would be processed back into objects.

 ## Security